Practical Water Based Skills

 Identify, understand and adapt to the changing environmental hazards associated with canoeing and kayaking.

-Your second assignment will provide evidence of your ability to identify, understand and adapt to the changing environmental hazards associated with canoeing and kayaking (LO2), It will further demonstrate your development and understanding of basic competencies and skills that underpin safe participation in canoeing and kayaking specifically with regards to coastal kayaking.
-It is worth 50% of your overall grade for this module.
+Your second assignment will provide evidence of your ability to identify, understand and adapt to the changing environmental hazards associated with canoeing and kayaking.
+It will further demonstrate your development and understanding of basic competencies and skills that underpin safe participation in canoeing and kayaking specifically with regards to coastal kayaking.
+You are required to complete a tidal journey planner and risk assessment for a Multi-day trip.

 Strategaeth addysgu a dysgu